 Due to the outbreak of Coronavirus, Pathways Day was moved online.

-Watch the Welcome Address, as well as the Student's-Choice Keynote Speaker Presentation.
-Also, view all of the exciting projects completed by Immersion Students of the Class of 2020, as well as our recognition to all who have contributed to student success in the Pathways Program.
+Watch the Welcome Addresses from the Dean and Pathways Directors.
+Also, view all of the exciting projects completed by Immersion Students of the Class of 2021, as well as our recognition to all who have contributed to student success in the Pathways Program.

 Flexibility is the foundation of Pathways.
 Students can select from two pathways: